-However, in 2010 there were an estimated 2.1 million people working in the informal sector in Uganda.
+However, in 2010 there were an estimated 2.1 million people working in the Ugandan informal sector.
 This represented 59 percent of non-agriculture employment in the country and embodies a large percentage of the population with non-declarable income.
-While average urban incomes in Uganda are measured at US$ 264 (UGX 958,320), income levels in the informal sector are hard, if not impossible to calculate effectively, and this leads to information asymmetries in how affordability is calculated and understood.
-There are also major data gaps in the way households earn, save and spend their incomes.
+While average urban incomes in Uganda are measured at US$ 264 (UGX 958,320), income levels in the informal sector are hard, if not impossible, to calculate effectively and results in significant information asymmetries in how affordability is calculated and understood.
+In addition, there are major data gaps in the way households earn, save and spend their incomes.
 This is primarily due to low levels of financial inclusion in terms of access to banking services.
-In 2014, only 17 percent of Ugandans aged 15 or older had access to a formal savings account, 16 percent had access to formal borrowing, and 44 percent had a bank account.
+In 2014, 17 percent of Ugandans aged 15 or older had access to a formal savings account, 16 percent with access to formal borrowing and 44 percent with access to a bank account2.
 A significant percentage of Ugandan households therefore draw on informal financial instruments to manage their money and invest in housing.
 Building a better understanding of these instruments is essential to facilitate the development and down-market penetration of housing finance instruments.

-CAHF has partnered with Financial Sector Deepening Uganda (FSDU) and the Shelter and Human Settlements Alternatives : Ugandan Human Settlements Network (SSA: UHSNET) to conduct a qualitative study on the ways in which low and middle income households earn, save, and invest in housing.
-The study explores some of the key issues that underpin the housing investment decision-making processes of low and middle income households in the Greater Kampala Metropolitan Area (GKMA).
+CAHF has partnered with Financial Sector Deepening Uganda (FSDU) and the Shelter and Human Settlements Alternatives : Ugandan Human Settlements Network (SSA: UHSNET) to conduct a qualitative study on the ways in which low and middle income households earn, save and spend their money on housing.
+The study explores some of the key issues that underpin the housing investment decision making processes of low – and middle – income households in the Greater Kampala Metropolitan Area (GKMA).
 The study has engaged households through in-depth interviews, surveys, focus group discussions and the narratives of the housing investment ‘journeys’ for a select group of low – and middle – income households and provides valuable insights into the strategies these households deploy to generate the necessary financial resources to meet their housing needs.

 Click here to access presentations on the project.